Jerrydotpy/ConchBot/README.md

 <h1 align="center">ConchBot</h1>

-Welcome to the Offical GitHub repository of [Conchbot](https://github.com/ConchDev/ConchBot/)
+Welcome to the Offical GitHub repository of the next [Conchbot](https://github.com/Jerry-py/ConchBot) by Jerrydotpy

+Note: The orginal has been discontinued

 The source code of the Discord bot ConchBot.
 The bot is **entirely** open source.